hsommer740/BigData/CodeBook.md

 The script labelled `run_analysis.R`performs the 5 steps described in the course project's definition.

 1) Data with the same numbrr of columns and entities are merged using the `rbind()` function.
-2) Then, column mean and standard deviation measures are calculated where possible from whole dataset.
+2) Then, column mean and standard deviation measures are calculated where possible from the whole dataset.
 After extracting these columns, they are given the correct names, taken from `features.txt`.
 3) Activity data is given values 1:6, while the activity names and IDs are extracted from `activity_labels.txt` and then substituted in the dataset.
 4) Columns with vague column names are then corrected.
 5) Finally, we generate a new dataset with all the average measures for each subject and activity type (30 subjects * 6 activities = 180 rows).
 The output file is called `averages_data.txt`.
 Thde filke has been uploaded to the repository.